pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "TableFieldSourceDefinitionCachingFactoryService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class TableFieldSourceDefinitionCachingFactoryService extends RevTableFieldSourceDefinitionCachingFactoryService<TableFieldSourceDefinition.TypeId, RenderValue.TypeId, RenderValue.Attribute.TypeId> {
+export class TableFieldSourceDefinitionCachingFactoryService extends RevTableFieldSourceDefinitionCachingFactoryService<TableFieldSourceDefinition.TypeId, TextFormattableValue.TypeId, TextFormattableValue.Attribute.TypeId> {
 }

 // Warning: (ae-missing-release-tag) "TableFieldSourceDefinitionFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface TableFieldSourceDefinitionFactory extends RevTableFieldSourceDefinitionFactory<TableFieldSourceDefinition.TypeId, RenderValue.TypeId, RenderValue.Attribute.TypeId> {
+export interface TableFieldSourceDefinitionFactory extends RevTableFieldSourceDefinitionFactory<TableFieldSourceDefinition.TypeId, TextFormattableValue.TypeId, TextFormattableValue.Attribute.TypeId> {
 }

 // Warning: (ae-internal-missing-underscore) The name "TableFieldSourceDefinitionStaticInitialise" should be prefixed with an underscore because the declaration is marked as @internal